 RAYNER GROUP MODERN SLAVERY ACT 2015 STATEMENT

 Rayner Surgical Group Limited is the parent company of the Rayner group of companies (‘Rayner’).
-Rayner is a British manufacturer and global supplier of medical devices in the ophthalmology sector.
-The business engages over 300 employees worldwide and operates in numerous countries across the globe.
+Rayner is a British manufacturer and global supplier of medical devices and pharmaceuticals in the ophthalmology sector.
+The business engages over 400 employees worldwide and operates in numerous countries across the globe.

 OUR SUPPLY CHAINS

 As a business that develops, manufactures and sells medical devices and pharmaceuticals, we procure a wide range of goods and services to support the delivery of our business strategy.
 We consider the highest potential risk areas in relation to modern slavery are in our supply chain.
 To mitigate the risks that could be associated with our business and our supply chain, Rayner has put in place policies, procedures and processes to detect and avoid incidences of modern slavery and human trafficking.

 RAYNER POLICY AND SUPPLIER ADHERENCE TO OUR VALUES

 The Rayner Group Labour Standards Policy reflects our commitment to acting ethically and with integrity in all our business relationships.
 To achieve this, we seek to implement and enforce effective systems and controls, designed to ensure slavery and human trafficking is not taking place either in our business or within our wider supply chain.